dendroenydris/entity-resolution-pipeline/README.md

 - The steps above will produce the results.
 They are saved according to your `output_filename` configuration.
 In our ERconfiguration shown above, it will be saved as `clustering_results.csv` within the `results` folder.

-## PySpark Folder

-The PySpark folder contains `DPREP.py` to compare our ER results with the Apache Spark framework.
+- This folder also contains `dperp.py` to compare our ER results with the Apache Spark framework.

 ## Data Folder